 All you need is a quick 10-minute snooze in the afternoon and it will give you extra energy for hours.
 I start to get loopy around 4 pm.
 By 6, I’m toast.
 That’s because I’m a morning person and wake up to the sunlight.
 It’s the best time for me to exercise, have breakfast, write, and get work done.
 Doug is the opposite.
 He stays up all night and sleeps all day.
 Read my post on how to live with a retired guy on Huffington Post because it’s often a challenge.
 Thankfully, we have separate bedrooms.

 I’m also awful at sleeping on planes.
-It doesn’t help that most of the airlines make us sit like a packed can of sardines.
+It doesn’t help that most of the airlines make us sit like a can of packed of sardines.
 The best seat to sleep on a plane is by the window so you can lay your head down, but then you can’t get up to go to the bathroom or move your legs around.
-I attended an event sponsored by Singapore Airlines.
+A while back, I attended an event sponsored by Singapore Airlines.
 They showed us their new business class seats for overseas flights.

 Now, that I could take a nap in.

 The best place to nap

-You can either sit in a comfortable chair to meditate or lay down on your nice cushy bed.
+You can either sit in a comfortable chair to meditate or lay down on a nice cushy bed.
 It helps to have a good supportive mattress.
-I like the idea of creating your own cave.
+I like the idea of creating my own cave.
 That’s what my dogs do.
 We have two dog beds.
 Louie likes to drag one bed on top of the other with him in between.
 He looks like he’s in a clamshell.